DNS validation

 When you select DNS validation as the validation method when applying for a certificate, it creates a CNAME record name for each domain and a validation value to be entered in the record value after the application is complete.

-1. Go to Certificate List > Certificate details to check the DNS validation value for your domains.
+1. Go to Certificate list > Cloud certificate > Certificate details to check the DNS validation value for your domains.
 It appears in the following format:

 2. Enter the DNS validation value through your domain's DNS management system.
 Wildcard (*) domains have a validation value created in the corresponding locations.